Tour of Philly Gangs and Hoods

-While Philly gangs never existed like in other cities with the Crips and the Bloods or the Gangster Disciples and the Vice Lords, there are numerous blocks deep embedded in the heart of the Philly hoods, ranging from North Philly, to South Philly, to West Philly, to Southwest Philly, to Philly’s Uptown Section.
+In Philadelphia, while there have not been any Philly gangs like the Crips and Bloods or Gangster Disciples and Vice Lords, at least following the introduction to crack cocaine during the 1980s, there are many blocks located in the heart of the Philly hoods.
+These blocks can be found in North Philly, South Philly, West Philly, Southwest Philly, Northeast Philly, and the Germantown and Uptown section.

 Philly Hoods Key: Blue = West Philly | Red = North Philly | Green = Uptown | Black = South Philly | Brown = Southwest Philly